 - Negative pressure maintenance (i.e., the "vacuum seal") to enhance hip joint stability

 In general, the hip joint capsule is tight in extension and more relaxed in flexion.
 The capsular ligaments include the iliofemoral ligament (Y ligament of Bigelow), and the pubofemoral and ischiofemoral ligaments.
 The iliofemoral ligament is the strongest ligament in the body and attaches the anterior inferior iliac spine (AIIS) to the intertrochanteric crest of the femur.
 The pubofemoral ligament prevents excess abduction and extension, ischiofemoral prevents excess extension, and the iliofemoral prevents hyperextension.

-The ligamentum teres (ligament of the head of the femur) is located intracapsular and attaches the apex of the cotyloid notch to the fovea of the femoral head.
-The ligamentum teres serves as a carrier for the foveal artery (posterior division of the obturator artery), which supplies the femoral head in the infant/pediatric population.
+The ligamentum teres (ligament of the head of the femur) are located intracapsular and attach the apex of the cotyloid notch to the fovea of the femoral head.
+The ligamentum teres serves as a carrier for the foveal artery (a posterior division of the obturator artery), which supplies the femoral head in the infant/pediatric population.
 This relative vascular contribution to the femoral head blood supply is negligible in adults.
 Injuries to the ligamentum teres can occur in dislocations, which can cause lesions of the foveal artery, resulting in osteonecrosis of the femoral head.

 By gestational age weeks 4 to 6, the hip joint begins to develop from mesoderm.
 By seven weeks gestational age, a cleft forms in the precartilage cells, which are programmed to form the femoral head and acetabulum.
 By 11 weeks of gestational age, the hip joint has mostly formed.
 The acetabular cartilage completely encircles the femoral head.

 Blood Supply and Lymphatics